haproxy/haproxy/doc/lua-api/index.rst

 Usage of load parameters
 ------------------------

-HAProxy lua-load(-per-thread) directives allow a list of paramaters after the lua file name.
+HAProxy lua-load(-per-thread) directives allow a list of parameters after the lua file name.
 These parameters are accessible through an array of args using this code `local args = table.pack(...)` in the body of loaded file.